officelearn/azure-docs.sv-se/articles/api-management/api-management-howto-setup-delegation.md

 ---
-title: Så här delegerar du användar registrering och produkt prenumeration
+title: How to delegate user registration and product subscription
-description: Lär dig hur du delegerar användar registrering och produkt prenumeration till en tredje part i Azure API Management.
+description: Learn how to delegate user registration and product subscription to a third party in Azure API Management.
 services: api-management
 documentationcenter: ''
 author: vladvino